oeg-upm/TINTOlib-Documentation/docs/source/installation.rst

 Input Format
 ------------
 To import the Tabular Data there are 2 options:

-* Using raw CSV path
+* Use raw CSV path

-* Pandas Dataframe instance
+* Use Pandas Dataframe instance with the data

 Output Format
 -------------